Signal-to-Noise

 3. Growth is never constrained by lack of ambition, always by lack of focus and alignment.

 4. No-one wants noise.
-But nearly everyone contributes.
+But everyone produces it.

 5. Analytical strategies don’t move people.
 Emotion does.